Financial fitness checklist

 It is important for couples to regularly review their financial situation.
 This allows time for money-specific conversations.
 It’s also a great opportunity to talk about what you’ve done well as a couple financially and what your future aspirations as a couple are.

-Your professional relationship support team
+Your professional support team.

 Having a professional, reliable and trusted team that you could turn to for guidance and assistance is invaluable.
 Your team supporting your relationship from a financial, legal and emotional basis may include: